-If you need more throughput than the message class allows for, you could choose to go through a vetting process with a verified independent agency.
-A good trust score from them could lead to higher throughput.
+If you need more throughput than the message class allows for, you might be given the opportunity to go through a vetting process with a verified independent agency.
+A good trust score from them might lead to higher throughput.

 We don’t have any information from Sprint to share at this time.